Azure/azure-openapi-validator/docs/create-operation-async-response-validation.md

 ## Description

-An async PUT operation response must include status code 201 for creates.
-It must also support status code 200, for replace.
+An async PUT operation response must include status code 201 for creation.
+It must also support status code 200, for replacement.
 The operation must also add "x-ms-long-running-operation" to mark that it is a long running operation.

 ## CreatedAt